 5. Stare Miasto w Warszawie

 Look, you can already recognize a phrase in Polish! (‘stare miasto w’ = ‘old town in’) The things you learn from me.
 The Stare Miasto w Warszawie (stah-rey mee-ah-sto v vahr-shah-vee-eh), or the Old Town in Warsaw, is definitely worth a visit.
-It’s a beautiful place, and if you didn’t know the history, you’d have a hard time noticing that it’s a reconstruction.
+It’s a beautiful place – if you didn’t know the history, you’d have a hard time noticing that it’s a reconstruction.

 During World War II, the people of Warsaw staged a rebellion, known as the Warsaw Rising, against Nazi control and attempted to retake their capital city.
-The fight waged for six weeks, but ultimately failed; the Polish soldiers were ill-equipped and underfed, and the Nazis, say what you will about them, had an impressive war machine of an army.
-Upon the surrender of the Polish fighters, the Nazis rounded up almost everyone left in the city, sent them off to concentration camps (many of them ended up at Auschwitz), and bulldozed the city.
+The fight waged for six weeks, but ultimately failed; the Polish soldiers were ill-equipped and underfed, and the Nazi army was a massive war machine.
+Upon the Polish fighters’ surrender, the Nazis rounded up everyone left in the city and sent them to concentration camps (many of them ended up at Auschwitz).
+Then, they bulldozed the city.

 When Varsovians returned home after the war, they rebuilt their city, starting with the old town.
 Using old maps and photographs, they recreated their city as best they could, and this is the city that stands today.